mvakde/mvakde.github.io/blog/44-on-arc-1.md

 **LLM based approaches on ARC aren't showing new capabilities anymore**:
 Watching LLMs climb the ARC leaderboard has been extremely useful as [explained below](#learnings-from-llms-on-arc-agi), but I don't think there's much to learn from their ARC-1/ARC-2 scores anymore:
-- Increases in LLM scores are now mainly driven by post training (evidence in appendix) and are probably a function of amount of synthetic data.
-They are learning to solve ARC tasks, not learn general abstract reasoning (if such a thing even exists)
+- Increases in LLM scores are now mainly driven by post training (evidence in next section) and are probably a function of amount of synthetic data.
+They are learning to solve ARC tasks, not learn general abstract reasoning
 - There's also too many confounding factors to glean anything from new scores.
-Comparing LLMs based on benchmarks is bad science in general.
+Comparing LLMs based on benchmarks is bad science in general (eg: differing amounts of training data aimed at a benchmark)
 - For LLMs, only private scores should count.
 Their scores on the public leaderboard are useless as the answers are available on the internet, and are trained on.
 - Using harnesses on top of LLMs to improve performance makes little sense to me.
 All the post-training magic is happening inside the frontier labs, and they can build harnesses themselves.
 I think its unlikely continual learning will be solved by a harness.

-**Anti-bitter lesson tricks**
+**Anti-bitter lesson cheats**
 I have already [argued before](https://mvakde.github.io/blog/why-all-ARC-solvers-fail-today/#human-interventions) that synthetic data and augmentations are bad.
 Designing inductive biases into the model is also bad.
 The fact that we can't scale this benchmark without cheating like this shows that there are still breakthroughs waiting.
 I hope more people try to reduce such tricks that are anti-bitter lesson.

 ## Learnings from LLMs on ARC-AGI